Tenchi2xh/CRT/doc/thesis.md

 A lit and populated scene still needs a window through which we will observe it: the `Camera` class defines the point of view of our rendered scene.

+It has a **position** and a **direction** vector, as well as a **field of view** angle.

+The **field of view** of a camera *how much* it sees from left to right, or from top to bottom of the image (in photography, this would represent the focal length of the objective).
+In CRT, the field of view is defined vertically, as an angle in radians.
+Varying this parameter has a *zoom* effect when lowered, while a big value makes more things visible on the screen.

-It has a position, a direction vector, and a focal length (field of view angle).
-To further add to the user's creative possibilities, we implemented several features which aim to mimic real-life cameras:
+To further add to the user's creative possibilities, several artistic features which aim to mimic real-life cameras were implemented:

 - Depth of field (DOF), effect that creates a plane in which objects are sharp, and blurry outside, akin to a tilt-shift effect in photography.
 - An aperture shape, which will be used to physically simulate the shape that *bokeh* will have (see figure \ref{fig:bokeh}).
 - A focal distance, defining at which distance objects are sharp.

 \customfig{img/bokeh.jpg}{Real-life \emph{bokeh}}{: the blurriness of out-of-focus objects will take the shape of the camera's aperture (pinhole).
 Here, the \emph{bokeh} is pentagonal.}{bokeh}

-(Field of view)

-(Camera matrix)

 ### Settings